 Luckily, if you’re really on a budget, here’s one of my best travel tips: grocery store prices are pretty comparable to what you would find elsewhere, so you can always grab some snacks/takeaway foods like wraps and have yourself a picnic.

 Alternatively, you can get some cheap takeaway meals at pizza joints, bakeries and local markets (there’s a large one at Place d’Armes), where you can take in more authentic local goodies.

 If a sit-down meal for you is a must, I’ve heard that many restaurants in Monaco-Ville (the Old Town) offer set menus for a decent price.

 Be wary of the lunchtime rush though, where you’ll be fending for a spot against many other eager travellers.

 Side note: While taking a peek inside a supermarket in La Condamine district, I stumbled upon THESE gems: Speculoos-inspired Twix ice cream bars.
 I, like the giddy child that I am, bought the box and devoured one on the street. … because I have no sense of propriety.

-3. How should you get around?
+How can you get around Monaco for cheap?
 Work those leg muscles!

 With an area of about 2km squared, Monaco is small and therefore very walkable.

 This means no need to spend extra on special sightseeing tours or taxi rides.
 I mean, to save tired travellers from hilly Monacan terrain, there are even free public elevators that can get you up in a jiffy!

 Another option of course is you can bus, which will set you back €5.50 for a 24h day pass.